Which city is cheaper, Sacramento or Fort Lauderdale?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 In the summer, Fort Lauderdale is a little warmer than Sacramento.
-Typically, the summer temperatures in Fort Lauderdale in July are around 83°F (28°C), and Sacramento is about 76°F (24°C).
+Typically, the summer temperatures in Fort Lauderdale in July average around 83°F (28°C), and Sacramento averages at about 76°F (24°C).

 The sun comes out a lot this time of the year in Sacramento.
 People are often attracted to the plentiful sunshine in Fort Lauderdale this time of the year.
 In the summer, Fort Lauderdale often gets less sunshine than Sacramento.
 Fort Lauderdale gets 316 hours of sunny skies this time of year, while Sacramento receives 439 hours of full sun.